The school of the future.

 Generally speaking, schools have looked the same for the last 75 years or more.
 Of course, technology is now a key part of the classroom, and interactive whiteboards may have replaced the traditional chalkboards.
 But still the basic premise remains the same – the teacher stands at the front facing rows of desks which students sit behind.

-So, schools really haven’t changed much physically for the best part of century.
+So, schools really haven’t changed much physically for the better part of century.
 Some schools have experimented with flirtations of ‘open plan’ classroom design – but long corridors with conventional classrooms off them are still largely the order of the day.

 Indeed, the way schools are organised has changed little either.
 Children are still typically grouped by age first and then by ability second.
 Of course, all over the world, you will always find isolated stories of schools being particularly innovative and creative.
 These are the schools that have decided to do things a little bit differently (often with great results), but – by and large – not upsetting the status quo seems to be the way most schools do things.